Epsilon Canis Majoris: Physical properties

 ε Canis Majoris is a binary star.
 The primary, ε Canis Majoris A, has an apparent magnitude of +1.5 and belongs to the spectral classification B2.
 Its color is blue or blueish-white, due to the surface temperature of ±22,200 K. It emits a total radiation equal to 38,700 times that of the Sun.
 This star is the brightest source of extreme ultraviolet in the night sky.
 It is the strongest source of photons capable of ionizing hydrogen atoms in interstellar gas near the Sun, and is very important in determining the ionization state of the Local Interstellar Cloud.
 Its rotation period is estimated to be about 5 days.

 The exact evolutionary status of ε CMa A is uncertain.
 Spectroscopically it has been given the class B2 II, with the luminosity class of II indicating that is a bright giant, more luminous than a typical giant (luminosity class III).
-However, it appear less luminous than the expected for this luminosity class, and is more likely of class B2 III-II.
+However, it appears less luminous than expected for this luminosity class, and is more likely of class B2 III-II.
 Two studies suggest ε CMa is still in the late main sequence (TAMS), rather than being a giant.
-One of these even suggested it could be the final product of a stellar merger.
+One of these even suggested it could be the final product of a stellar merger. ε CMa A has sufficient mass to explode as a supernova.

 The +7.5-magnitude (the absolute magnitude amounts to +1.9) companion star, ε Canis Majoris B, is 7.5 " away with a position angle of 161° of the main star.
 Despite the relatively large angular distance the components can only be resolved in large telescopes, since the primary is approximately 250 times brighter than its companion.

 A few million years ago, ε Canis Majoris was much closer to the Sun than it is at present, causing it to be a much brighter star in the night sky.
 About 4.4 million years ago, Adhara was 9.3 pc from the Sun, and was the brightest star in the night sky with a magnitude of -4.13.
-(Note: The apparent magnitude was calculated via the equation m_{v} = M_{v}−5+5log(d), where m_{v} is the apparent magnitude, M_{v} is the absolute magnitude and d is the distance in parsecs.
+(Note: The apparent magnitude was calculated via the equation $m_v\ =\ M_v - 5 + 5 log(d)$, where $m_v$ is the apparent magnitude, $M_v$ is the absolute magnitude and $d$ is the distance in parsecs.
 Values for M_{v} and d of -3.97 and 9.3 pc were used.)
 No other star has attained this brightness since, nor will any other star attain this brightness for at least five million years.